 If your children protest, try water with bubbles in it.
 Fizzy water for children is a good choice because it gives them the feeling of having a real drink, rather than plain, boring water.

-These two graphics from a recent talk by Professor Bruckner illustrate the differences very well, so it’s well worth the effort involved to wean them off the sugar.
+These two graphics from a talk by Professor Bruckner illustrate the differences very well, so it’s well worth the effort involved to wean them off the sugar.